DanijelMi/arch-dotfiles/sxhkd/README.md

 ### Although some keybinds are managed by desktops/window managers
 The goal is to have keybinds that work cross-desktop/window manager environments.

 To find out the key name to place in the config:
 pacman -S xorg-xev
 xev

+To autostart, add following line in .xinitrc (AND/OR in .profile ...
+TOFIX);
+`sxhkd &`